Unlock the Potential of Large Language Models for Predictive Tabular Tasks in Data Science with Table-Specific Pretraining: Methodology

 \subsection{Applications in Downstream Tasks}

-This section explores the application of our trained model to various downstream tasks, such as filling in missing table values, performing classification and regression, and executing broader tasks like zero-shot and in context learning.
-To prepare the model input, we insert task-specific descriptions and instructions into the unified prompt template.
-This enables the model to engage in reasoning between the provided instructions and tables, leading to accurate prediction of the desired output.
-Note that for these tasks, the ``Answer'' placeholder, as shown in the referenced figure of the unified prompt template, remains unfilled.
+This section explores the application of our trained model to various downstream tasks, such as filling in missing values, performing classification and regression, and executing broader tasks like zero-shot and in context learning.

 \textbf{Finetuning for Classification.} Similar to traditional finetuing LLM for classification tasks, an additional classification head is integrated into our trained model.
 The model is optimized to minimize the cross-entropy loss, ensuring a more accurate alignment with the ground truth data.
 For the few-shot prediction, our trained model is finetuned with limited training examples or data points.